 - Stir in melted shortening slowly.
 Slowly add the 6th cup flour, as needed.

 - Stir in dissolved yeast.
 Continue to add flour as needed to keep dough from being sticky.
-(You may need to add even more then the 6 1/2 cups of flour).
+(You may need to add even more than the 6½ cups of flour).

 - When the dough has come together in a smooth ball, then it is time to let it rise.
 Cover bowl with a damp cloth or saran wrap to let rise until doubled in size (about 2 hours).